The-Readers-Collective/bookmarked-api/README.md

 ```

 ### View Books Owned by User
-Lets you delete the relationship between a user and their book
+Lets you view all books owned by user
 <b>Example Query:</b>
 ```json
 query {